plan-systems/design-docs/README.md

 ## Summary

-PLAN is a p2p community-first tool, built on pluggable append-only and pluggable content-based addressing storage.
+PLAN is a peer-to-peer community-first tool, built on pluggable append-only and pluggable content-based addressing storage.
 Community content is accessible via a _real-time_ visually intuitive interface protected inside cryptographic layers of privacy.
 Its open-ended channel sub-systems form a level foundation that supports flexible, defensible, and first-class human access.

 Using PLAN, communities arise from organizers and members who value owning their own data, having a formidable cryptographic-city wall, and the ability to continue operating in the face of Internet disruptions.